 Whether the goal is weight loss, clearer skin or better digestion, many of us have heard that we should be drinking more water.
-And while just about anyone can probably benefit from more H2O, older adults may want to be especially mindful of their water intake.
+And while just about anyone can probably benefit from more H2O, older adults may want to be especially mindful of their daily water intake.

 Video of the Day